Probing the origins. II. Unravelling lithium depletion and stellar motion: Intrinsic stellar properties drive depletion, not kinematics: Results and discussion

 The right panel of Fig. \ref{fig:li_feh_all} further stratifies the HC groups into motion-classified subgroups.
-Notably, all stars in all HC groups classified as having moved outward have undergone significant Li depletion, especially evident for those with detected Li (orange x-shaped markers), but also for those with upper limits.
+Notably, all the stars in all HC groups classified as having moved outwards underwent significant Li depletion, especially evident for those with detected Li (orange x-shaped markers), but also for those with upper limits.

 Figure \ref{fig:li_teff_all} displays $\langle \rm{\ali} \rangle$ vs $\langle T_{\rm{eff}} \rangle$ using the same colours and markers as in the right panel of Fig. \ref{fig:li_feh_all}.
 The figure clearly shows that different HC groups tend to cluster according to their motion classification, for both detected Li and upper limits.
-Groups of stars that underwent outward churning have cooler $\langle T_{\rm{eff}} \rangle$, which largely explains their depletion.
-In contrast, those that have undergone inward churning, with higher $\langle T_{\rm{eff}} \rangle$, tend to preserve their Li.
+Groups of stars that underwent outwards churning have cooler $\langle T_{\rm{eff}} \rangle$, which largely explains their depletion.
+In contrast, those that underwent inward churning, with higher $\langle T_{\rm{eff}} \rangle$, tend to preserve their Li.
 Groups of stars with unchanged motion (i.e. blurred or undisturbed; represented by the square markers) are located between the inward- and outward-churned groups.

-Figures \ref{fig:li_feh_all} and \ref{fig:li_teff_all} illustrate the relationship between radial migration and Li depletion: stars that have migrated outward (x-shaped markers) are the coolest in the sample and have experienced the most significant Li depletion.
-Many studies report greater Li depletion in stars with super-solar metallicities \citep[e.g.][]{Guiglion2016, Guiglion2019, Bensby2018, Bensby2020, Stonkute2020}, as these stars predominantly move outward.
-In other words, the proportion of metal-rich stars moving outward is higher than that of metal-poor stars, which affects the overall analysis.
+Figures \ref{fig:li_feh_all} and \ref{fig:li_teff_all} illustrate the relationship between radial migration and Li depletion: stars that migrated outwards (x-shaped markers) are the coolest in the sample and experienced the most significant Li depletion.
+Many studies report greater Li depletion in stars with super-solar metallicities \citep[e.g.][]{Guiglion2016, Guiglion2019, Bensby2018, Bensby2020, Stonkute2020}, as these stars predominantly move outwards.
+In other words, the proportion of metal-rich stars moving outwards is higher than that of metal-poor stars, which affects the overall analysis.
 By classifying the stars based on different motion classifications, these relationships become evident.

 We reinforce that, while complete removal of blue straggler contamination cannot be guaranteed, its impact on our sample seems negligible due to the key observational constraints we described in Sect. \ref{sec:data_method}.
 Therefore, the majority of the Li-depleted stars in our sample occupy a parameter space distinct from significant blue straggler or blue-straggler-to-be contaminants, which could cause Li depletion due to stellar mergers or mass-transfer.